Ōsakakō Station

 Osakako Station (大阪港駅, Ōsakakō-eki) is a train station on the Osaka Metro Chūō Line in Minato-ku, Osaka, Japan.
 It is the stop that serves the Osaka Aquarium Kaiyukan aquarium.

+This station is not to be confused with the unrelated Osaka-Minato goods station of the Naniwa Freight Line located a few hundred metres west which was operated by JGR and JNR between 1928 and 1984.

 Station layout

 There is an elevated island platform with two tracks on the third floor.